Back to Podcast

 Harry Hunsicker:

 That’s a good problem to have.
-I’ve got eight more—you can wean yourself off or get more of the drug of your choice.
+I’ve got eight more—you can wean yourself off or get more of the same.

 Henry Harrison: